 Skip to main content

-Phase 1 provisions the foundational infrastructure: a VPC and a CKS Kubernetes cluster.
-After this phase completes, you will have a running cluster and can download its kubeconfig to proceed to Phase 2, which adds node pools and DFS storage.
+Phase 1 provisions the foundational infrastructure for the CoreWeave reference architecture: a VPC and a CKS Kubernetes cluster.
+This phase is for platform engineers and infrastructure operators who are bootstrapping a new CoreWeave environment and want to follow the reference architecture end to end.
+After this phase completes, you have a running cluster and can download its kubeconfig to proceed to Phase 2, which adds node pools and DFS storage.

-Ensure you meet the prerequisites before starting, including the CKS Admin IAM role.
+Ensure you meet the prerequisites before starting, including the CKS Admin Identity and Access Management (IAM) role.

 Clone the repository